stackhpc/stackhpc-release-train/docs/architecture/index.md

 This avoids excessive Internet bandwidth usage, both for the client and Ark.

 Content in the client Pulp service is synced using the `on_demand` policy.
-This avoids unnecessarily large storage requirements on the seed, and speed up syncing.
+This avoids unnecessarily large storage requirements on the seed, and speeds up syncing.
 There should be no risk of content becoming permantently unavailable, so long as Ark continues to host sufficiently old versions.
 This approach does have a downside of requiring Ark to be available to provide any content which has not previously been downloaded.